 - 19. If vacuum hose was removed from power piston, coat O.D. of vacuum hose tube with adhesive, allow 30-60 seconds to air dry, then slip vacuum hose fully on tube so that it lays parallel to power piston. - 20.
-Clamp assembled master cylinder vertically in vise.
+Clamp assembled hydraulic master cylinder vertically in vise.
 Lubricate O.D. of annular ring on cylinder plug with Dynaflow oil.
-Place master cylinder to vacuum cylinder gasket over master cylinder plug and install power cylinder housing so that the air cleaner holes are in the same direction as the master cylinder filler cap.
+Place hydraulic cylinder to power cylinder gasket over hydraulic cylinder plug and install power cylinder housing so that the air cleaner holes are in the same direction as the hydraulic cylinder reservoir.
 Install three bolts and lock washers and torque to 12 ft. lbs.
 Wipe light coat of Dynaflow oil on inside of housing.